 November Is Family Violence Prevention Month in Alberta

-This grassroots effort inspired the Alberta Legislature to support family violence prevention as an ongoing provincial initiative, resulting in the creation of Family Violence Prevention Month.
-Today, hundreds of Alberta communities and thousands of individuals are actively involved in preventing family violence by providing public education and services.
+Today their legacy continues.
+Hundreds of Alberta communities and thousands of individuals are actively involved in preventing family violence by providing public education and services.

 Reach Out.
 Speak Out.